jialiu232/COVID-19_primers/README.md

 - Very basic introduction of COVID-19 from literature

-- Current available PCR primer sets for targeting COVID-19
+- Evaluate the efficiency and accuracy of current available PCR primer sets for targeting COVID-19

 - Potential opportunity: generate more specific and accurate primer sets for COVID-19 with MetaFunPrimer